BradleyGrantham/pl-predictions-using-fifa/README.md

 ```
 scrapy crawl <spider name> -o <output file>
 ```
+It goes without saying that if you do use these crawlers, please don't bombard the sites with a stupid amount of requests - *scrape responsibly.*

 I have deliberately left all of the data off of the repo because a) it's not really my data and b) it's not good practice to have data on a repo.